OpenTails/CRUMPET-Android/README.md

 I suggest we auto-generate or preset 4 playlists - a slow gentler one, a faster, excited one, an angry, frustrated one, and a list with all moves in
 These could be a predefined list.
 But it would be nice if we randomise them every time, including pauses.

+## IDLE MODE - Normal mode

+This will be the go-to mode for people who wear their Tail a lot - at a convention or around the house!
+Just click the top level button to string together calm and energetic moves, with a random duration pauses in between.
+No other input required

-## MOVE DESIGNER
+## MOVE DESIGNER - Advanced mode

 See the separate doc for methods of describing moves, and how to send them to the Tail.

 I've been imagining a screen with a tail viewed as if your looking back at the person wearing it.
 The tip of the tail is in the centre of the screen.
 With a mouse, you drag it one way or the other, and it "springs" back and the other way creating a pattern.
 If you want a shorter move, you just let it go a shorter distance.
 Or a higher way, drag it higher.
 See what i mean?
 And it has a kind of gravity keeping it moving until it comes to rest.
 Something like that.

-## IDLE MODE

-This will be the go-to mode for people who wear their Tail a lot - at a convention or around the house!
-Just click the top level button to string together calm and energetic moves, with a random duration pauses in between.
-No other input required

 ## NOTIFICATIONS